0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 	- The narrator feels this way about himself because he is crying over a girl
 	- This goes with the next line of smoking out
 - Alludes to the narrator’s drug abuse with both weed and cigarettes and how he uses them to “smoke out” the bad memories he had with his abuser to help him forget
+- Better to be always not sober than facing their feelings
 ### Part 4: “So Make it Work Tonight”

 ```ad-quote